DotEfekts/DotUtilities/README.md

 #####MenuButton
 1. setListener() : void
-⋅⋅⋅Set the button listener for this MenuButton.
+  * Set the button listener for this MenuButton.
 2. setItem() : void
-⋅⋅⋅Set the ItemStack object displayed for this button.
+  * Set the ItemStack object displayed for this button.
 3. getParent() : Menu
-⋅⋅⋅Get the menu this button is for.
+  * Get the menu this button is for.

 ####setListener
 1. ButtonListener listener
-⋅⋅⋅The ButtonListener to call when the player clicks this button.
+  * The ButtonListener to call when the player clicks this button.

 The buttonClicked method in the listener is called whenever the player clicks the button.

 ####setItem
 1. ItemStack item
-⋅⋅⋅The item to display for this button
+  * The item to display for this button

 Sets the item this button will display when the menu is shown to the player.

 ####getParent
 * Menu
-⋅⋅⋅The menu that this button belongs to.
+  * The menu that this button belongs to.

 Returns the menu object that owns this button.